anigold-data/Spotify-Music-Recommendation/README.md

 **🔍 How it Works:**
 - Calculates **cosine similarity** between song feature vectors
-- Ranks songs by acoustic similarity to input track
+- Ranks songs by acoustic similarity to the input track
 - Returns most sonically similar recommendations

 **✅ Strengths:**